|

 Short version:

-If you are planning an entire day, be sure to add one or more tasks, about one pomodoro long, that cover organizational things like calendaring and email.
+If you are planning an entire day, and you can't just do one thing, then maybe make a list of THINGS YOU WILL NOT DO, and add one or more tasks, about one pomodoro long, that cover organizational things like calendaring and email, probably AFTER you tackle the single most important thing.

 Lots more about communication time blocks: